adobe/aem-core-wcm-components/README.md

 [![CircleCI](https://circleci.com/gh/adobe/aem-core-wcm-components/tree/development.svg?style=svg)](https://circleci.com/gh/adobe/aem-core-wcm-components/tree/development)
 [![Code Coverage](https://codecov.io/gh/adobe/aem-core-wcm-components/branch/development/graph/badge.svg)](https://codecov.io/gh/adobe/aem-core-wcm-components)

 **The Sandbox represents a space where work-in-progress versions of the Core Components are developed.
 They provide _beta features_ and *should not be used in production*.
-When the components become stable, they will be promoted to new production-ready releases and moved out of sandbox.**
+When the components become stable, they will be promoted to new production-ready releases and moved out of the sandbox.**

 ## Documentation